tuProlog/arg2p/doc/src/orchid/resources/wiki/syntax.md

     -Term

-to indicate a strong negation, as opposed to the negation as failure implemented within the tuProlog engine;
+to indicate a strong negation, as opposed to the negation as failure implemented within the tuProlog engine.
+Strong negation cannot be nested.

+## Weak negation

+    ~(Term)

+to indicate a weak negation.
+This notation, allowed only in premises, provides the ability to encode rules exceptions.
+For example, the rule:

+    r : ~(Term1), Term2 => Conclusions.

+can be translated in: _if Term2 then Conclusions unless Term1_.

 ## Permission and obligation